Information-theoretic interpretation of quantum formalism: Discussion

-Physics is the science of observation based on reasoning~\cite{wiener}.
-The present information model only deals with logical concepts and therefore can only describe a bare landscape of the world exempt from ontological or \enquote{ontic} ingredient.
-As a matter of fact, these are perhaps not so essential, especially since genuine ontological elements are arguably unimaginable and thus unfalsifiable, while candidates, whether fire, aether, circles, points, vectors or branes are highly problematic.
-Bypassing ontology, the present model hints at a number of conjectures widely unexpected.
+The present model should have spin-off in different areas, starting with physics, considered the science of observation based on reasoning~\cite{wiener}.
+The model only deals with logical concepts and can therefore provide only a bare landscape of the world, free from any specific ontological or \enquote{ontic} ingredient.
+Perhaps this is not so essential, especially since genuine ontological elements are undoubtedly unimaginable and therefore unfalsifiable, whereas the candidate \enquote{beables}, whether fire, aether, epicycles, points, vectors, strings or branes are highly problematic or at best purely phenomenological models.